11ty/11ty-website/src/docs/create-plugin.md

 ## Plugins are Configuration

 At their simplest, Eleventy plugins are a function passed to the `addPlugin` method.
+If you’re familiar with [Eleventy configuration files](/docs/config/), this will look and feel very similar!

 {% set codeContent %}
 export default function (eleventyConfig) {